Iliotibial Band stretches can make a big difference to back, hip and knee problems.

 Progression: Place your hands on your head whilst doing this to increase the stretch

-Action: Lean to the left whilst gently gliding your hips to the right until you feel a stretch.
+Action: Lean to the left whilst gently gliding your hips to the right until you feel the it band stretching.
 Hold for 30 secs.

 Repetition: Repeat 3 times, 2x daily, or before and after exercise

-Notes: People often find that they feel more balanced and in control by using the wall for balance
+Notes: People often find that they feel more balanced and in control with IT band stretches when they use the wall for balance

 Starting Position: Lie on your left side at the edge of a bed/table with your bottom knee bent

 Action: Move your top (right) leg backwards so it hangs down over the edge of the bed.
-Gradually try and let the right leg drop down more to increase the stretch.
+Gradually try and let the right leg drop down more to increase the strength of the IT band stretch.
 Hold for 30 secs

 Repetition: Repeat 3x, 2x daily